apache/cloudstack-documentation/source/releasenotes/compat.rst

 -  Red Hat Enterprise Linux 7.x, 8.x with KVM
 -  XenServer versions 7.0, 7.1, 7.2, 7.4, 7.5, 8.0 with latest hotfixes, XCP-ng 7.4, 7.6, 8.0, 8.1

-   .. note:: It is now required to enable HA on the XenServer pool in order to recover from a pool-master failure.
+   .. note:: It is now required to enable HA on the XenServer pool in order to recover from a pool-primary failure.
 Please refer to the `XenServer documentation <https://docs.citrix.com/en-us/xencenter/7-1/pools-ha-enable.html>`_.

 -  VMware versions 6.5 and 6.7 (tested up to 6.7 U3)